mridul037/mridul037/README.md

 **Quote of the hour:**

-It's not so important what you work on, so long as you're not wasting your time.
+A computer shall not waste your time or require you to do more work than is strictly necessary.

-~ Paul Graham (programmer)
+~ Jef Raskin
 <pre>

 </pre>